Description

 Technical Tip: How to import public CA certificate bundle in FortiGate

-The certificate bundle 1.00052 can be requested from the Fortinet TAC department.
+The latest certificate bundle version can be requested from the Fortinet TAC department.

-- Rebooting the FortiGate helps to resolve this issue.
+Rebooting the FortiGate can help in some cases to resolve this issue.

 Related articles: